x-govuk/govuk-design-history-docs/docs/divide-a-design-history-into-sections.md

 ## Create a collection for each section

-Next, in the `eleventy.config.js` config file, add some code to add all the posts within the service folder to a named collection.
-Copy and paste the following lines for each folder you need to add, changing `support-interface` to whatever the folder is named.
+Next, in the `eleventy.config.js` configuration file, use Eleventy’s [`addCollection` method](https://www.11ty.dev/docs/collections/#advanced-custom-filtering-and-sorting) to collect all Markdown files within the folder you created for your section.

+For example, to create a collection named `support-interface` that looks for posts in the `app/posts/support-interface` folder, add the following:

 ```js
   eleventyConfig.addCollection('support-interface', collection => {